C3n7ral051nt4g3ncy/WebOSINT/README.md

 ### [1]
 ```
-Checking the domain is registered
+Checking if the domain is registered
 ```
 ### [2]
 ```